wenwenmin/ABPL/README.md

 For "L0SNCP", before running it, first add the toolbox 'tensortoolbox'[<sup>2</sup>](#refer-id) (www.tensortoolbox.org) to the running path of matlab, and then run the function '[main_Run_me.m](L0SNCP/main_Run_me.m)'.

-## Data and Data preprocessing
-This code has built-in the data mentioned in our paper[<sup>1</sup>](#refer-id), and the preprocessing code segment is embedded in our code.

-## Reference
-<div id="refer-id"></div>
-[1] Globally Convergent Accelerated Block Proximal Method with Adaptive Momentum for Nonconvex Optimization.

-[2] Brett W. Bader and Tamara G. Kolda.
+Brett W. Bader and Tamara G. Kolda.
 2006.
 Algorithm 862: MATLAB tensor classes for fast algorithm prototyping.
 ACM Trans.
 Math.
 Softw.
 32, 4 (December 2006), 635–653. https://doi.org/10.1145/1186785.1186794

+## Data and Data preprocessing
+This code has built-in the data mentioned in our paper[<sup>1</sup>](#refer-id), and the preprocessing code segment is embedded in our code.

+## Contact details

+If you have any questions, please contact WeifengYang.Ywf@gmail.com and minwenwen@ynu.edu.cn

+## Citing
+<div id="refer-id"></div>
+[1] Globally Convergent Accelerated Block Proximal Method with Adaptive Momentum for Nonconvex Optimization.
+Submitted to TNNLS2024